Your Home’s Biggest Weak Spots can be Strengthened with Proper Security Equipment and Care.

 You can also invest in a timed garage door that will ensure your garage door closes even when you forget.
 Avoid leaving a garage opener in your car and consider motion sensors inside your garage just in case a burglar gains entry.
 Motion sensors can alert you when there is a disturbance so you can decide what action to take.

 The convenience of a pet door is invaluable to pet owners and their furry friends, but it also offers a convenient point of entry for a burglar.
 To prevent burglars from getting into your home through the pet door, you can invest in a specialty pet door.
 For example, some pet doors are activated only when a microchip, which is attached to your pet’s collar, is near the pet door.

 You can also obtain motion sensors for your home that are able to distinguish between your pet and an uninvited person.
 Security cameras that face the pet door can also live stream to your phone so you know at all times what or who is entering your home.

 Fortifying the four most common weak spots in your home is important to prevent burglaries.
 Talk to your home security company, Pelican State Protection, to ensure your home’s biggest weak spots are protected.
-At Pelican State Protection, we make a point to make sure your home and castle are as strong as they can be so it can withstand any attack.
+At Pelican State Protection, LLC, we make a point to make sure your home and castle are as strong as they can be so it can withstand any attack.